vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

         theswitch.off()
     }

-By default, if a method is scheduled to run in the future, and then another call to runIn with the same method is made, the last one overwrites the previously scheduled method.
+By default, if a method is scheduled to run in the future, and then if another call to ``runIn()`` with the same method is made, the last one overwrites the previously scheduled method.
 This is usually preferable.

-Consider the situation if we have a switch scheduled to turn off after five minutes of a door closing:
+Consider a situation where we have a switch scheduled to turn off after five minutes of a door closing:

 - First, the door closes at 2:50 and we schedule the switch to turn off after five minutes (2:55).
 - Then, two minutes later (2:52), the door opens and closes again - another call to ``runIn()`` will be made to schedule the switch to turn off in five minutes from now (2:57).